rbadrinath/FCP/CLASS/common-programming-errors.md

 </pre>

 4. Incorrect use of **scanf**().
-   Often students use the newline or space character in the scanf.
+   Often students use the newline or space character in the scanf, sometimes they even use in the format string as a prompt to the user to give input.
+   Remember scanf only reads.
+It will expect to read everything in the format string from the input.
-   This often leads to issues when reading because space and newline mean something particular when used in the scanf context. *In general avoid using using newline and spaces freely in the format string*.
+   This often leads to issues when reading because space and newline mean something particular when used in the scanf context. *In general avoid using using newline and spaces freely in the format string, also no other characters at all*.
    At best a space between conversion specifiers is sufficient.

 5. Incorrect use of getchar() or scanf() to read a single character.
    A common mistake is when using getchar or scanf to read a regular character,